manychat/dynamic_block_docs/README.md

        "buttons": [] //optional
     }

-##Sending files
+## Sending files
-Use this response to send any other files, which are no larger than 25 MB.
+This response is used to send any other files, which are no larger than 25 MB.

     {
        "type": "file",